Case Study • Research in Progress

 The Donaghmoyne Network

-Proving connections between five couples married in Donaghmoyne parish, County Monaghan, Ireland (1841–1858)—whose descendants scattered across five American destinations over fifty years of emigration
+Investigating potential connections between four couples married in Donaghmoyne parish, County Monaghan, Ireland (1841–1858)—whose descendants scattered across North America over fifty years of emigration

 Expanding the Owen Hamall Research

-This case study builds on The Owen Hamall Mystery, extending the DNA and documentary evidence to prove connections between Henry Hamall's family and four other couples from Donaghmoyne parish.
-The research reveals an interconnected network of Hamill families who emigrated across fifty years—from famine survival to copper mining opportunity.
+This case study builds on The Owen Hamall Mystery, exploring DNA evidence and documentary research to investigate potential connections between Henry Hamall's family and three other couples from Donaghmoyne parish.
+The research suggests an interconnected network of Hamill families—but definitive proof remains elusive.

 1 Parish